The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 The Fix:

-- Pillow Check: Your pillow must be thick enough to keep your head from dropping toward the mattress.
+- Pillow Check: Your pillow should be thick enough to keep your head from dropping toward the mattress.
 Use your Adjustable Pillow to create a firm, high loft.

 - Knee Support: Place a small pillow between your knees.
-This prevents the top knee from pulling your spine out of alignment and twisting your lower back.
+This helps keep the top knee from pulling your spine out of alignment and twisting your lower back.

 Tip: Our naturally cooling Bamboo Bedding helps side sleepers stay comfortable, as the deep contact points often trap heat.